trughooputh/react-native-epxloration/README.md

 ## What is React Native?

-[React Native](https://reactnative.dev/docs/getting-started) is an open-source framework developed by Facebook/Meta for building cross-platform mobile applications.
-It allows developers to write code in JavaScript and create native-like apps for iOS and Android platforms.
+[React Native](https://reactnative.dev/docs/getting-started) is an open-source framework developed by Facebook (now Meta) for building cross-platform mobile applications.
+It enables developers to use JavaScript to create native-like apps for both iOS and Android, all from a single codebase.

-When creating a React or Vanilla JS project, you can see the product of your code in the browser, in this case, things are different - as React Native develops a mobile app, usually you will need to setup Android Studio or Xcode tools to run the code in a iPhone or android emulators.
+Unlike web development with React or Vanilla JavaScript, where you can preview your work directly in the browser, React Native requires mobile-specific tools.
+To see your app on an iOS or Android emulator, you’ll typically need to set up Android Studio or Xcode.

-You will see that React Native components import React and uses hooks in the same way in a web-app, but instead of DOM elements like `h1` and `div`, React Native provides a set of in-built components, like `Text` and `View`.
+React Native shares many familiar concepts with React for the web.
+Components import React and use hooks similarly to web applications, but instead of traditional HTML elements like h1 or div, React Native offers a suite of mobile-specific components, such as Text and View, designed for building robust mobile interfaces.

 ## Expo and Setup

-With [Expo](https://expo.dev/), you can skip the need for Android Studio or Xcode and instead run your code directly on your own mobile phone.
-Simply install the Expo Go app, scan the QR code, and see your project live on your device!
-We’ll guide you through the steps in the next section to ensure a smooth setup and a quick path to seeing your code in action.
+With [Expo](https://expo.dev/), you can skip the setup of Android Studio or Xcode and run your React Native code directly on your mobile device.
+Simply install the Expo Go app, scan the provided QR code, and watch your project come to life on your phone!
+In the next section, we’ll walk you through each step to ensure a smooth setup so you can quickly see your code in action.

-*Download the Expo Go app* on your own mobile device to scan it and so see your app alive!
+Download the Expo Go app on your mobile device to scan the QR code and instantly view your app live!

 ## Getting started

-Clone the repository
+To run this project locally, follow these steps:

+### Prerequisites

+Ensure you have the following installed on your development machine:

+- **Node.js**: Download and install the latest LTS version from [nodejs.org](https://nodejs.org/).
+- **npm** (comes with Node.js) or **Yarn**: For managing dependencies.
+- **Expo CLI**: Run `npm install -g expo-cli` or `yarn global add expo-cli` to install Expo globally.

+### Installation

+1. **Clone the repository**:

 `git clone https://github.com/trughooputh/react-native-exploration.git`

-Go to the folder

 `cd react-native-exploration`

+2. **install dependencies**:

+`npm install`
+# or
+`yarn install`

-Run the app with Expo
+3. **Run the app with Expo**

-`yarn expo start`

 Ensure to have expo-cli

 `yarn global add expo-cli@latest`

-You will see a QR code.
-With your phone scan it, and you will see your app on a real device
+`yarn expo start`

+### Running the App on Your Device

+1. **Install the Expo Go app**
+   Download Expo Go on your iOS or Android device from the [App Store](https://apps.apple.com/app/expo-go/id982107779) or [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent).

+2. **Scan the QR code**
+   After running `expo start` in your terminal, a QR code will be generated.
+Open the Expo Go app on your device and scan this code to view the app live on your device.

 ## Functionality and structure overview